justinjiajia/bigdata_lab/java_execution_order.md

 ## Experiments

-The public class or the 1st class with a static block or a static function definition, which comes first, is loaded first. and if it is a derived class, all its superclasses are loaded first according to hierarchical order.
-Other classes are skipped.

 ```shell
  % java --version
 java 17.0.11 2024-04-16 LTS
 Java(TM) SE Runtime Environment (build 17.0.11+7-LTS-207)
 Java HotSpot(TM) 64-Bit Server VM (build 17.0.11+7-LTS-207, mixed mode, sharing)
 ```

+### Observations

+- The public class or the 1st class with a static block or a static function definition, which comes first, is loaded first.

+- If the loaded class is a derived one, all its superclasses are loaded first according to hierarchical order.

+- Other classes are skipped.

 class `LoadTest` is public, should be declared in a file named *LoadTest.java*